donundeen/C4/README.md

 -- read this for using bootstrap and Meteor, might be a good way to go: http://www.manuel-schoebel.com/blog/meteorjs-and-twitter-bootstrap---the-right-way

+- re-ordering widgets:
+- DONE MVP: make the system work even if the pageid, or the pagetype, isn't set (use empty string) -- this will make it possible to create a "home page"  which will be hella useful.
+- DONE icon :hover changes
 - MVP: widgets run on page load
 -- this seems to be the case already?
 - DONE: MVP: make a function that wraps up ALL the requests into ONE method, with ONE callback,